conorcook7/StringService/README.md

 2. This image is the Postman body input for the GET/POST request to the REST server.
 <img src="src/img/postman-body.png" width="80%">
-Here is the text formatted version of the input.
+Here is the text formatted version of the GET/POST body.

 	[